 The latest in Zebra’s MC9000 Series of industrial handhelds launched a lot of improvements that we didn’t see coming.
 They’re all designed to increase worker efficiency and accuracy.
-But one of the significant—and often unsung—contributions toward productivity boosting is the ergonomic enhancement.
+But one of the significant—and often unsung—contributions toward productivity-boosting is the ergonomic enhancement.
 When a device handles easier, the worker can move more swiftly, with more ease and comfort.
-The business saves on downtime that results from wrist strain and even stretching to scan barcodes from high or awkward positions (or both).
+The business saves on the downtime that results from wrist strain and even stretching to scan barcodes from high or awkward positions (or both).
 You also save on the time it takes to manipulate and operate a device that isn’t ergonomically mastered.

 Here’s what Zebra did to address these issues on the MC9300 mobile computer.

 Smarter Grip Design

 Admittedly, we didn’t see a flaw in the MC9200’s grip.
 Sometimes, you don’t know what you’ve been missing until it stares you in the face.
 This new grip handle enables the user to align the hand and fingers more naturally along the curve.
 At the same time, this design provides for a stronger grip.
 The grip area has also been redesigned as concave, making it easier to hold the device firmly in the most comfortable position.